Huangchunlan/hclexample/README.md

 # hclexample
-This is my first example for using GitHub!
+This is my first example for using the GitHub! haha